stevedepp/gcp-mon-log/README.md

 <img width="682" alt="billinpEnabled true" src="https://user-images.githubusercontent.com/38410965/113598570-52a0ab00-960b-11eb-8329-85e1f363e86d.png">

 #

+> We then create a compute instance…. named larry in this case.

-Create a compute instance “larry”
+### Create a compute instance “larry”

 - [x] look at this project’s APIs
 - [x] turn on compute API